Key insights

 Telehealth provisions

-The proposed Medicare telehealth originating site facility fee is $29.92.
+The final Medicare telehealth originating site facility fee is $29.96.

 During the COVID-19 PHE, CMS used a three-category system for adding new services to the Telehealth Service List.
 Category one included services like those already on the list while Category two included services not like those already on the list but where there was significant evidence telehealth services would improve diagnosis or treatment.
 Category three was created to encompass services added to the list during the COVID-19 PHE with insufficient evidence to be included in Category two.

-In 2024, CMS proposes reverting to a two-category system for additions to the Telehealth Services List, designating additions as either permanent or provisional.
-CMS proposes codes currently included in the Telehealth Services List under Categories 1 and 2 will receive the permanent designation, while those included in Category 3 will be designated “provisional.”
-CMS also is proposing new steps for analysis of services under consideration for addition, removal, or change in status on the Medicare Telehealth Services List:
+CMS finalized reverting to a two-category system for additions to the Telehealth Services List, designating additions as either permanent or provisional.
+Codes currently included in the Telehealth Services List under Categories 1 and 2 will receive the permanent designation, while those included in Category 3 will be designated “provisional.”
+CMS also finalized new steps for analysis of services under consideration for addition, removal, or change in status on the Medicare Telehealth Services List:

-Codes proposed to be added to the Telehealth Services List on a temporary basis for 2024:
+Codes added to the Telehealth Services List on a temporary basis for 2024:

-CMS proposes adding HCPCS code GXXX5 (administration of a standardized, evidence-based Social Determinants of Health Risk Assessment tool, 5-15 minutes) to the Medicare Telehealth Services list permanently, contingent upon finalizing the service code description proposed.
+CMS finalized the addition of HCPCS code G0136 (administration of a standardized, evidence-based Social Determinants of Health Risk Assessment tool, 5 – 15 minutes) to the Medicare Telehealth Services list permanently.

 Telehealth provisions in the Consolidated Appropriations Act, 2023